stlgaits/todo/CONTRIB.md

 project's documentation.
 To do so, you will need to install [DocsifyJS](https://docsify.js.org/#/).
 The documentation files are located in the **/docs** folder of the application.
-You need to be familiar with ** markdown** syntax and conventions before startin to write.
+You need to be familiar with ** markdown** syntax and conventions before starting to write.
 To update the documentation, use the **docs** git branch and push your commits there.
 Once you are satisfied with your changes, please create a merge pull request directly towards the **main** branch.
 Once merged, your changes will be automatically deployed via GitHub Pages there :